-The use of Xylazine among drug addicts seems to be an emerging trend with potentially fatal health risks.
+The use of Xylazine, the zombie drug, among drug addicts seems to be an emerging trend.
+It also comes with potentially fatal health risks.
 Xylazine is cheaper than other drugs and produces an effect described to be more intoxicating than heroin.
-Commonly used in veterinary medicine, specifically as a horse tranquilizer, this drug can cause serious harm to humans.
+Commonly used medically as a horse tranquilizer, this drug can cause serious harm to humans.
 Xylazine is in the therapeutic category of muscle relaxer, sedative and analgesic agents, making it potentially incredibly dangerous to the heart, brain and other organs of the body.

-This drug has been nicknamed the zombie drug due to the fact that Xylazine addicts are often found bent forward, slipping in and out of consciousness even as they are walking – like zombies.
-Addicts use Xylazine similarly to how they use heroin, usually by injection, and very quickly enter this zombie-like state.
+Xylazine addicts walk bent forward, slipping in and out of consciousness – like zombies.
+Addicts use Xylazine by injection and quickly enter this zombie-like state.
 Xylazine can cause hypotensive, bradycardic, glycemic and comatose reactions, just to name a few.
 The intoxicating effects of the drug typically last for about six hours.

-Xylazine was investigated for use in humans, but was rejected due to its potentially hazardous side effects.
-This drug is often reported stolen from veterinary suppliers.
+Xylazine was investigated for use in humans but was rejected due to its potentially hazardous side effects.
+This drug is stolen from veterinary suppliers.
 As the use of Xylazine increases in the veterinary world, the abuse of the drug by humans has also increased.

 Help for Xylazine Addiction

-Seeking help with any addiction is a courageous choice.
-Anyone who may have a problem with Xylazine abuse can find help inside one of many treatment centers available for those suffering from addiction.
+Anyone with Xylazine abuse problems can find help inside one of many treatment centers available for addicts.
 There are many advantages to inpatient treatment including peer-to-peer support and understanding.
-There are even a wide variety of inpatient treatment facilities that will work with an individual’s health insurance.
+There are a wide variety of inpatient treatment facilities that will work with an individual’s health insurance.

-As most recovering addicts will attest, elimination of the drug is only the beginning of a very intense, yet rewarding, process of learning to live without their drug of choice.
-Those who have abused Xylazine will need a safe area in which to recover both mentally and physically.
-An inpatient treatment center provides that safe space, removed from the demands and chaos normally associated with the daily life of an addict.
+Elimination of the drug is only the beginning of a very intense, yet rewarding, process of learning to live without their drug of choice.
+Those who abuse Xylazine will need a safe area in which to recover both mentally and physically.
+An inpatient treatment center provides that safe space, removed from the demands and chaos usually associated with the daily life of an addict.

 Inpatient Treatment for Addiction

-It is important for anyone abusing Xylazine to be aware there are treatment options out there that can help them break free from their addiction.
+It is essential for anyone abusing Xylazine to be aware there are treatment options out there that can help them break free from their addiction.
 Inpatient treatment is one of those options.
-Length of stay at an inpatient facility varies by individual case, as does the treatment plan.
+The length of stay at an inpatient facility varies by individual case, as does the treatment plan.